-Interested in becoming an aviation maintenance technician?
+Interested in an entry level job as an aviation maintenance technician?
 Aviation Maintenance programs focus on teaching students the advanced and precise skills necessary to become FAA Certified Aviation Maintenance Technicians.
 Gear systems are one of the integral mechanisms that technicians learn to master, and they are just one of more than 40 precision technical skills MIAT graduates master during their training:

 Gear Systems and Operation

-A pilot uses different gear systems to operate an aircraft.
+The job of a pilot is to use different gear systems to operate an aircraft.
 Some of the gear systems in an aircraft include flight controls, navigation, landing gear, hydraulics systems, the pneumatic system, the emergency brake system, and electrical systems.

 Flight Controls – used to transfer motion and force input from the pilot to the flight control surface.
 Flight controls include the cockpit controls, connecting linkages, and the necessary operating mechanisms to control the direction of flight